StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 - `column_name`: The name of the column used for partitioning.
 The expression `PARTITION BY dt` means to partition the materialized view according to the `dt` column.
 - date_trunc function: The function used to truncate the time unit. `PARTITION BY date_trunc("MONTH", dt)` means that the `dt` column is truncated to month as the unit for partitioning.
 The date_trunc function supports truncating time to units including `YEAR`, `MONTH`, `DAY`, `HOUR`, and `MINUTE`.
-- time_slice or date_slice functions: From v3.1 onwards, you can further use these functions to convert the given time into the beginning or end of a time interval based on the specified time granularity, for example, `PARTITION BY date_trunc("MONTH", time_slice(dt, INTERVAL 7 DAY))` where time_slice and date_slice must have a finer granularity than date_trunc.
-You can use them to specify a GROUP BY column with a finer granularity than that of the partitioning key, for example, `GROUP BY time_slice(dt, INTERVAL 1 MINUTE) PARTITION BY date_trunc('DAY', ts)`.

 If this parameter is not specified, no partitioning strategy is adopted by default.